Council housing allocation

 Our housing allocation policy

 When you apply for a council home, we’ll assess your application against our Housing Allocations Policy.
 This policy is designed to help us prioritise council home allocation in a way that’s open, transparent and fair.
+It was designed in consultation with our tenants and housing applicants and we have a report on the results of our consultation.

 There are two key elements of the policy which help us decide who to offer a home to – the housing ‘group’ we have allocated you to, and the number of points you have been awarded.